 A book from the world of mindset:

 From the book: “If you are not in control of your thoughts then you are not in control of yourself.
 Without self-control, you have no real power, regardless of whatever else you accomplish.
 If you are not aware of the thoughts that you are thinking in each moment, then you are the rider with no reins, with no power over where you are going.
 You cannot control what you are not aware of.
 Awareness must come first.”

 An entrepreneur without a mindfulness practice is like a rower without an oar.
-Your progress and success as an entrepreneur in the fitness industry will always be stifled if you’re not awake and aware.
+Your progress and success as a fitness entrepreneur will always be stifled if you’re not awake and aware.
 Checking in with yourself and asking simple questions like, “How am I doing today?”
 “Would a lunch break without my phone be good?”
 “Am I getting enough sleep?”
 Being in tune with your thoughts and honest with your needs as a human will make you a better leader.

 A book from the world of marketing:

 From the book: “If we want them to buy a box of expensive chocolates, we can first arrange for them to write down a number that’s much larger than the price of the chocolates.
 If we want them to choose a bottle of French wine, we can expose them to French background music before they decide.
 If we want them to agree to try an untested product, we can first inquire whether they consider themselves adventurous.
 If we want to convince them to select a highly popular item, we can begin by showing them a scary movie.
 If we want them to feel warmly toward us, we can hand them a hot drink.
 If we want them to be more helpful to us, we can have them look at photos of individuals standing close together.
 If we want them to be more achievement-oriented, we can provide them with an image of a runner winning a race.
 If we want them to make careful assessments, we can show them a picture of Auguste Rodin’s The Thinker.”